Atlas Air Worldwide Holdings: Operations

 An Atlas Air Boeing 747-8F lines up on Runway 27 at Cincinnati/Northern Kentucky International Airport as one of the airline's 747-400Fs lands on Runway 18C.

 Atlas Air Worldwide Holdings owns Atlas Air, Polar Air Cargo, and Titan Aircraft Investments.
 It is headquartered in Purchase, New York.

 Atlas Air operates flights on an ACMI (Aircraft, Crew, Maintenance and Insurance), CMI and air charter basis for airlines, express operators, freight forwarders, charter brokers, global shippers and the U.S. Military, along with dry-leasing freighter aircraft.
 Atlas Air has global operations established in Africa, Asia, the Pacific, Europe, the Middle East, North America, and South America.

 Titan Aircraft Investments is an aircraft dry-leasing company.
 Titan owns 29 aircraft in its dry-leasing fleet.
 The dry-leasing fleet consists of seven Boeing 777 freighters, twenty-one Boeing 767 freighters (leased to parent Atlas Air), and one Boeing 737-300 freighter.

+In May 2026, AAWH agreed terms to purchase a 49% shareholding in Air Atlanta Icelandic.